LCR2022/dsc-phase-1-project/README.md

 * Focus on producing either of the top 2 genres: Drama and Documentary which also have the highest Return on Investment
 * Release any movies it intends to produce on a Friday to realize the highest Return on Investment.
+* Microsoft should also explore overseas markets as well as the profit sometimes is higher than the domestic profit.

 ## Next steps
 Further analyses could yield additional insights to further improve operations at AAC: